Canavan disease is an inherited condition that affects the breakdown and use (metabolism) of aspartic acid.

 Genetic counseling is recommended for people who want to have children and have a family history of Canavan disease.
 Counseling should be considered if both parents are of Ashkenazi Jewish descent.
-For this group, DNA testing can almost always tell whether one or both parents is a carrier.
+For this group, DNA testing can almost always tell if the parents are carriers.

 A diagnosis may be made before the baby is born (prenatal diagnosis) by testing the amniotic fluid.

-Rezvani I. Defects in metabolism of amino acids.
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF.
+Rezvani I and Melvin JJ.
+Defects in metabolism of amino acids.
+In: Kliegman RM, Stanton BF, St. Geme III JW, Schor NF, Behrman RE, eds.
 Nelson Textbook of Pediatrics.
-18th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 85.
+19th ed.
+Philadelphia, Pa: Saunders Elsevier; 2011:chap 79.